 The British became convinced Sinn Fein were in league with Germany and swooped against its leaders in May 1918.
 Collins’ spy network had advance warning but most leaders including De Valera ignored it and were arrested.
 De Valera was sent to Lincoln Prison while Collins began asymmetric war against Britain.

 Collins’ biggest coup was getting de Valera sprung from Lincoln Prison.
 He spirited De Valera back to Ireland where the pair argued about tactics.
-De Valera’s primary value was as a propaganda weapon and he was smuggled to the US where as “First Minister” he spent 18 months on a fundraising campaign.
+De Valera’s primary value was as a propaganda weapon and he was smuggled to America where the “First Minister” spent 18 months on a fundraising campaign.

 When de Valera came home both sides were wearied into stalemate.
 Protestants used the chaos of the south to form their own administration.
 Partition of Ireland was first mooted in 1912 by Liberal Unionist T.G.R.
 Agar-Robartes but its time had now come.
 In 1921 a new parliament in Belfast was given the blessing of George V.

-Collins knew as well as de Valera what compromise was on offer.
+Collins knew what compromise was on offer.
 In December 1921 he signed a Treaty with Lloyd George that confirmed the existence of Northern Ireland and a new parliament in Dublin with wide powers but an oath of allegiance to the crown.
 Collins called it the “freedom to achieve freedom”.
 At the signing ceremony British Minister Lord Birkenhead told Collins he (Birkenhead) may have signed his political death warrant.
 “I may have signed my actual one,” Collins replied prophetically.

 With Collins and his network exposed, a return to war against Britain would have been doomed to failure.
 De Valera was livid with Collins for signing the Treaty to create the Irish Free State.
 Arguments raged over the Oath while the more substantive matter of partition was ignored.
 The IRA rejected the treaty while the Church, the newspapers and most of the population wanted peace.
 De Valera refused to see it as a stepping stone and lent his considerable weight to those against it.

 When the Treaty was narrowly carried in the Dail, de Valera resigned as President and offered himself as the leader of the “true Republic”.
-Hardliners took their cue from “the Chief” and within months Dublin was ablaze again in civil war.
+Within months Dublin was ablaze again in civil war.
 The war was hopeless with Republican idealists no match for British artillery in the hands of Collins’ new army.
 Collins was assassinated in County Cork by a sniper’s bullet while De Valera hid near by.

 De Valera never admitted he was wrong but when he indicated the struggle was unwinnable it quickly ended.
 Another year in jail made him realise he could not win by revolutionary means.
 He renounced the IRA and Sinn Fein and set up Fianna Fail “the soldiers of destiny”.

 With the power of his name and his new propaganda machine, he was able to form government in 1932.
 Bitter enemies peacefully handed over power though rising fascist movements like the Blue Shirts were less accommodating.
-De Valera ruthlessly dealt with them and later destroyed the IRA when it caused problems.
+De Valera ruthlessly dealt with them and later destroyed the IRA.
 He used Collins’ stepping stone approach he hated so much in 1921 to remove the Crown from Irish affairs.

 When war did arrive, it wasn’t just the British that were exasperated, US President Roosevelt was equally unhappy.
 He sent Eleanor Roosevelt’s uncle David Gray as American Minister in Ireland for the duration of the war.
 Gray made no bones about openly supporting Britain.
 De Valera hated him and wanted him replaced.
 Roosevelt refused.